Little Elf Turned A High School Senior’s Brilliant Idea And Bidding War Into ‘Shark Tank’ Success

 Perla was able to ride the idea to Shark Tank success, allowing his company that takes the frustration out of holiday gift wrapping to reach even more growth.

-As USA Today reported, the product was well-received when it initially appeared on the ABC reality show in December 2019, earning some praise for its unique product offering.
+As USA Today reported, the product was well-received when it initially appeared on the ABC reality show in December 2019, earning some praise for its unique offering.
 As the founder said, wrapping presents one of the more tedious parts of the holiday season and especially difficult when it comes to cutting the paper just right.

 “We all know the holiday season is stressful,” he said.
 “Do we really need one more thing to test our patience, like cutting wrapping paper with scissors?
 Everyone hates cutting wrapping paper, because it always comes out ripped, jagged, or crooked.”